 KeepKey was born after the Mt.
 Gox hack proved that trusting others with your keys is a losing bet.
 Ten years later, we still publish our firmware, our hardware schematics, and use standard off-the-shelf parts — because security through transparency is the only kind that lasts.

-Open Source Everything
+Open Source

-Our Story
+Our history

 A Decade of Hardware Wallet Innovation